hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - container cleanup --volumes => goes to GUI to select stopped containers, instead get it to open up all volumes to select (gracefully loop back after each deletion, to be able to reselect more)
     - container cleanup --volumes --all => first deletes containers, THEN deletes volumes (change it to only delete volumes)
     - also when deleting all (container cleanup --volumes --all), list the found volumes (and their number) first, so user can confirm to continue or not
-- [ ] REFACTOR BUIT FIRST CHECK WHAT'S THERE & HOW IT BEHAVES
+- [ ] REFACTOR BUT FIRST CHECK WHAT'S THERE & HOW IT BEHAVES
     - keep `container stop` as is
     - then `container cleanup` -> `container remove` (rename all scripts cmd aliases, dependencies etc),
     - `container remove` with arguments -> acts directly as a script (e.g. <container-name> --images --volumes)